Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Introduction

+Viewed as dynamical systems, polynomial diffeomorphisms of ${\mathbb C}^2$ have features in common with complex polynomial maps in one variable and the well studied family of H\'enon maps of ${\mathbb R}^2$.
+Friedland-Milnor \cite{FM} show that the dynamically interesting polynomial diffeomorphisms are finite compositions of generalized (complex) H\'enon mappings.

-We start with the basic dichotomy into bounded/unbounded orbits; $K^\pm$ are the sets where the forward/backward orbits are bounded.
-Thus $K^\pm$ and $K:=K^+\cap K^-$ are the analogues of the filled Julia sets for polynomial maps of ${\Bbb C}$.
+We begin by defining sets based with the basic dichotomy of bounded/unbounded orbits; $K^\pm$ are the sets where the forward/backward orbits are bounded.
+Thus $K^\pm$ and $K:=K^+\cap K^-$ are the analogues of the filled Julia sets for polynomial maps of ${\mathbb C}$.
 The sets where the forward/backward iterates are not equicontinuous are given by $J^\pm:=\partial K^\pm$.
-These are the analogues of the Julia set in ${\Bbb C}$ and are the complements of the sets of Lyapunov stability in forward/backward time.
+These sets are analogues of the Julia set of polynomial maps in ${\mathbb C}$.
 The chaotic dynamics takes place inside the set $J:=J^+\cap J^-$.

 Another analogue of the Julia set in dimension two is the boundary $J^*:= \partial_S K\subset J$, where $\partial_S$ denotes the Shilov boundary (in the sense of function algebras).
-In [BS3] we showed that $J^*$ is equal to the closure of the set ${\cal S}$ of saddle periodic points.
-Additional dynamical properties/characterizations for $J^*$ were obtained in [BS1,3] and [BLS].
+In \cite{BS3} we showed that $J^*$ is equal to the closure of the set ${\mathcal S}$ of saddle periodic points.
+Additional dynamical properties/characterizations for $J^*$ were obtained in \cite{BS1,BS3} and \cite{BLS}.

-There are several reasons to be interested in hyperbolic polynomial diffeomorphisms.
+There are several reasons to be interested in polynomial diffeomorphisms which are hyperbolic.
 Our understanding of chaotic dynamical systems is most complete in the hyperbolic case.
-It is also interesting to know how the locus of hyperbolic maps sits in the parameter space and the relation between hyperbolicity and structural stability (see [DL] and [BD]).
-We take hyperbolicity to mean that the system is hyperbolic on its chain recurrent set.
-For polynomial diffeomorphisms this is equivalent to the condition that the set $J$ is a hyperbolic set, though the chain recurrent set may be larger than $J$, (see [BS1]).
-Further, it was shown that $J=J^*$ for hyperbolic maps, and the stable manifolds ${\cal W}^s$ give a Riemann surface lamination of $J^+$.
-In fact, [BS8, Theorem~8.3] characterized hyperbolicity on $J$ in terms of the existence of transverse Riemann surface laminations of $J^+$ and $J^-$ in a neighborhood of $J$.
-We will strengthen this characterization in Theorem~4.4.
+It is also interesting to know how the locus of hyperbolic maps sits inside the parameter space and the relation between hyperbolicity and structural stability (see \cite{DL} and \cite{BerD}).
+We take {\it hyperbolicity} to mean that the system is hyperbolic on its chain recurrent set.
+For polynomial diffeomorphisms this is equivalent to the condition that the set $J$ is a hyperbolic set, though the chain recurrent set may be larger than $J$ (see \cite{BS1}).
+Further, it was shown that $J=J^*$ for hyperbolic maps, and the stable manifolds ${\mathcal W}^s$ give a Riemann surface lamination of $J^+$.
+In fact, \cite[Theorem~8.3]{BS8} characterized hyperbolicity on $J$ in terms of the existence of transverse Riemann surface laminations of $J^+$ and $J^-$ in a neighborhood of $J$.
+We will strengthen this characterization in Theorem~\ref{thm:lam}.